-The absolute start of the show, though, was the Xbox One S All-Digital Edition when it dropped to £99.
-This disc-less console was a bit of a tough sell on launch, but with the rise of Game Pass, it's proven to be a very efficient way to play.
-Even more so, now that Microsoft has been bringing its first-party exclusives to the service on launch day, while further expanding the library of available titles on Game Pass to include everything from Final Fantasy to The Witcher 3 and loads more.
+The absolute highlight, though, was when the Xbox One S All-Digital Edition dropped to £99.
+This disc-less console was a bit of a tough sell on launch, but with the rise of Game Pass, it's proven to be a very efficient way to play over recent years.
+Even more so, now that Microsoft has been bringing its first-party exclusives to the service on launch day, while further expanding the library of available titles on Game Pass to include everything from Gears and Halo to The Witcher 3 and loads more.

 Speaking of Game Pass, Black Friday was the ideal time to extend or start your Xbox Game Pass Ultimate subscription.
 The service went half price over the sales period, while new members could sign up to get a three-month subscription for just £1/$1!

 With the emphasis on consoles and Game Pass, there was very little to get excited over in terms of game deals.
 Sure, it may still be nice to own a physical copy of some things, but why fork over £30 for Gears 5 when you can get access to it and hundreds of other games for just £1 on Game Pass?
-It'll be fascinating to see how much this approach leads Microsoft's strategy with the next-gen consoles, too.
+It'll be fascinating to see how much this approach leads Microsoft's strategy with their Xbox Black Friday deals in 2020 - especially following the launch of the next-gen consoles, too.

 What is Black Friday?